Which of the following is not a voluntary response sample? | Study Prep in Pearson+

 1

-Understand the definition of a voluntary response sample: it is a sample where participants choose themselves to be part of the survey or study, often leading to bias because only those with strong opinions tend to respond.
+Understand what a voluntary response sample is: it is a sampling method where participants choose themselves to be part of the sample, often leading to bias because only those with strong opinions tend to respond.

-Examine each option to identify if participants are self-selecting (volunteering) or if they are selected by the researcher.
+Examine each option to see if participants are self-selecting (volunteering) or if they are chosen by the researcher.

-For the radio show, listeners call in voluntarily, so this is a voluntary response sample.
+For the first three options (online poll, newspaper invitation, radio call-in), participants decide on their own to respond, which fits the definition of voluntary response samples.

-For the newspaper, readers submit their views voluntarily, so this is also a voluntary response sample.
+For the last option, the researcher randomly selects students from a class list, meaning participants do not self-select but are chosen randomly, which is not a voluntary response sample.

-For the online poll, anyone can choose to participate, making it a voluntary response sample as well.

-For the researcher randomly selecting 50 students from a university roster, the participants are chosen randomly by the researcher, not by self-selection, so this is NOT a voluntary response sample.
+Conclude that the option where the researcher randomly selects students is the one that is NOT a voluntary response sample.

 Watch next